codyhoag/codyhoag.github.io/docs/user/01-connecting-to-owncloud-server.md

 ---
 layout: post
-title: "Enabling Users to Connect to ownCloud"
+title: "Connecting to an ownCloud Server"
 date: 2019-09-18
 ---